 Vitamin B-6, or pyridoxine, is a member of the water-soluble family of vitamins.
-Your body needs vitamin B-6 for regular nervous system function, production of normal red blood cells and for protein metabolism.
+Your body needs it for regular nervous system function, production of normal red blood cells and protein metabolism.

 Causes of Deficiency

-A true vitamin B-6 deficiency is rare, but people who eat nutrient-poor diets may have an mild insufficiency.
+A true vitamin B-6 deficiency is rare, but people who eat nutrient-poor diets may have a mild insufficiency.

-Alcohol speeds up the loss of vitamin B-6 in the body, so alcoholics may be prone to vitamin B-6 deficiency symptoms.
-Older adults whose diets have little variety for long periods of time may also become deficient in vitamin B-6.
+Alcohol speeds up the loss of vitamin B-6 in the body so alcoholics may be prone to deficiency symptoms.
+Older adults whose diets have little variety may also become deficient in vitamin B-6.

 Sources and Recommendations